|

 pieces of wood than I know what to do with.
 Every so often I dig through

 the pile and work on a design that compliments the figure in the wood.
+Now and then, when you plane into the wood

 you get a very pleasant surprise.
 Just as in this case.
 Very much for